braintree/braintree_ios/README.md

   </dict>
 ```

+We are actively working to update the SSL certificates of these servers so that your app will not require these exceptions in the near future.

 ### URL Query Scheme Whitelist

 If your app is compiled with iOS 9 SDK and integrates payment options with an app-switch workflow, you must add URL schemes to the whitelist in your application's plist.